knightjdr/prohits-viz-news/README.md

 `node convert-html.js article.html`

-3. Create object for mongodb:
+3. Create object for mongodb.
+Note, headlines should not have dashes as they are used for encoding whitespace in the URL.

 ```
 {
-  details: 'Summary of story',
-  hashtags: ['Hashtag1', 'Hashtag2'],
   headline: 'News story',
-  html: 'String from step 2'
+  html: 'String from step 2',
+  summary: 'Summary of story'
 }
 ```